postageapp/postageapp-ruby/README.md

 ------------------------
 You can quickly convert your existing mailers to use PostageApp service by simply changing `class MyMailer < ActionMailer::Base` to `class MyMailer < PostageApp::Mailer`.
 If you using ActionMailer from outside of Rails make sure you have this line somewhere: `require 'postageapp/mailer'`

+There are custom methods that allow setting of `template` and `variables` parts of the API call.
+They are `postageapp_template` and `postageapp_variables`.
+Examples how they are used are below.
+For details what they do please see [documentation](http://help.postageapp.com/faqs)

 ### Rails 3.x

 Here's an example of a mailer in Rails 3 environment: